MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-timeline-overview.md

     ![More commands timeline functionality](media\timeline-more-commands.png "More commands timeline functionality")

-For information on using the **More commands** feature and configuration see:
+For information on using the **More commands** feature and configuration, see:
 - [Quick entry record type and sort order default](customer-service-hub-user-guide-timeline-admin.md#quick-entry-record-type-and-sort-order-default)
 - Threaded email views in timeline